 - Primary institution and potential collaborating sites

 - Brief description of the objectives of the clinical trial

 - Brief rationale for the proposed clinical trial:

 - Scientific basis/premise

 - Clinical significance

 Furthermore, investigators are strongly encouraged to notify the NIAMS prior to submission of the application for either a U34 or a U01 through a Letter of Intent (LOI).
-Applicants are encouraged to allow enough time before the planned receipt date to give the Institute at least 10 weeks to discuss the potential application with the investigators, particularly if there has been no prior consultation with the NIAMS about the application and/or the applicant is requesting a waiver to the U34 Clinical Trial Planning (U34) grant (see Requests for a U34 Waiver).
+Applicants are encouraged to allow enough time before the planned receipt date to give the Institute at least 10 weeks to discuss the potential application with the investigators, particularly if there has been no prior consultation with the NIAMS about the application and/or the applicant is requesting a waiver to the U34 Clinical Trial Planning (U34) grant (see the Milestones page for information on waiving the U34).
 Instructions for preparing the LOI are provided in the FOA.
 LOIs should be submitted to the Scientific/Research contacts listed in the FOA, who will share the request with the appropriate Program Officer.

 In addition to technical merit, the NIAMS will consider program priorities in making funding decisions.
 Applications that do not meet the criteria outlined above or that are judged to be of low program priority will not receive funding even if found to be scientifically sound in peer review.
 One benefit of consultation prior to submission of an application is that the Program Officer can discuss with the investigator the extent to which the potential project fits with NIAMS program priorities.